ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### Key Insights & Interpretations:

-**I** Rajiv Chilaka leads with 13.25% of the attributed content, making him the most frequently credited director.
+**I:** Rajiv Chilaka leads with 13.25% of the attributed content, making him the most frequently credited director.

 **II:** Several top directors, including Raúl Campos & Jan Suter, have seen slight declines in their content count.

 ### Trends & Implications:

-**I** The dominance of a few directors suggests that Netflix may have repeat collaborations with certain filmmakers.
+**I:** The dominance of a few directors suggests that Netflix may have repeat collaborations with certain filmmakers.

-**II** The presence of renowned names like Martin Scorsese highlights a mix of mainstream and niche content.
+**II:** The presence of renowned names like Martin Scorsese highlights a mix of mainstream and niche content.

 ### Actionable Takeaways:

-**I** Further analysis is needed to determine if certain genres or regions drive these top director counts.
+**I:** Further analysis is needed to determine if certain genres or regions drive these top director counts.

-**II** Monitoring trends in director contributions can offer insights into Netflix’s evolving content strategy
+**II:** Monitoring trends in director contributions can offer insights into Netflix’s evolving content strategy

 ### 5. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of The Top 10 Days[.sql](5_Top_10_Days.sql)